tinode/chat/docs/API.md

       given: "JRWP", // string, granted access permission
     mode: "JRWP" // string, combination of want and given },
-    seq: 123, // integer, server-issued id of the last {data} message
+    seq_id: 123, // integer, server-issued id of the last {data} message
     read: 112, // integer, ID of the message user claims through {note} message
               // to have read, optional
     recv: 115, // integer, like 'read', but received, optional